-Knee-jerk objections like “I’m busy” or “I’m in a meeting” are often a symptom of what you set up front isn’t different enough and sounded like every other call they’ve heard.
-Try these cold call openers and see if they can help in these situations.
+Knee-jerk objections like “I’m busy” or “I’m in a meeting” are often a symptom of a bigger problem: The pitch you serve up front didn’t resonate with them, and it didn’t stand out from every other sales call they’ve ever gotten.

-5. Two Words “Not Interested!”
+5. “Not Interested!”

-“When you say you’re not interested, is that because you believe that things can’t be done any better than you do them currently, OR is it because you get like 1,000 cold calls a day and you just want to get rid of me?”
+Try this: “When you say you’re not interested, is that because you believe that things can’t be done any better than you do them currently, OR is it because you get like 1,000 cold calls a day and you just want to get rid of me?”

 6. “Where Did You Get My Number?”

-“I spotted your profile on LinkedIn, and I noticed that you might be facing a few of the challenges that we help our customers address, so I used our data provider [i.e., ZoomInfo] to get your details and tried giving you a call.
+“I spotted your profile on LinkedIn, and I noticed that you might be facing a few of the challenges that we help our customers address, so I used our data provider (i.e. ZoomInfo) to get your details and tried giving you a call.
 I’d be happy to reach out to them on your behalf and get them to take down your number.
-However, while I’ve got you, would you be curious enough to know why I went through all of the efforts just to try and have a conversation with you.”
+However, while I’ve got you, would you be curious enough to know why I went through all of the efforts just to try and have a conversation with you?”

 7. “Is This a Sales Call?”